mkhemka-svg/hw7final/prompt_log.md

 # This entire file contains the work done on the project by the person who did Phase 1.
-I have made no edits it since then.
+I have made no edits.
 My prompt log is in the README.md

 # AI PROMPTS:
 I talked with Claude for this project so far.